jingchao01/mylm/README.md

 [![Codecov test coverage](https://codecov.io/gh/jingchao01/mylm/graph/badge.svg)](https://app.codecov.io/gh/jingchao01/mylm)
 <!-- badges: end -->

 The goal of mylm package is to provide a simple implementation of simple linear regression models.
-The function in this package is "my_lm.
+The function in this package is "SLM".
     It supports efficient computation using matrix algebra and includes integration with C++ for improved performance via the Rcpp package.
     This package is ideal for lightweight alternative to base R's `lm` function.